junior033/reading-notes/README.md

 ## Reading-notes
 <sub>Reading Notes Journal</sub>

 My name is Marlon Angulo.
 I live in Miami and i'm studying CS in FIU.
-Today is my first day of CodeFellows and I'm excited to create some projects, develop my portforlio, and continue my journey as a web developer.
+Today is my first day of CodeFellows and I'm excited to create some projects, develop my portfolio, and continue my journey as a web developer.

 **Growth mindset is having a open minded and optimistic perspective to challenges.**